cslarsen/armstrong-notes/README.md

 Notes for M.A.
-Armstrong's GROUPS AND SYMMETRY
+Armstrong's Groups and Symmetry
 ==============================================

 These are my collection of notes for the book